KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 ![](pinax-release-tutorial/django-support-schedule.png)

 Not all versions of Python and Django are compatible together.
-In order to determine which Python and Django versions are compatible, check out the [What Python version can I use with Django?](https://docs.djangoproject.com/en/4.1/faq/install/#what-python-version-can-i-use-with-django) section of the Django FAQs.
+In order to determine which Python and Django versions are compatible, check out the "[What Python version can I use with Django?](https://docs.djangoproject.com/en/4.1/faq/install/#what-python-version-can-i-use-with-django)" section of the Django FAQs.
 This will help us create the test matrix and release documentation.

 Python and Django compatibility

 ![](pinax-release-tutorial/python-django-compatibility.png)

+Based on the "[What Python version can I use with Django?](https://docs.djangoproject.com/en/4.1/faq/install/#what-python-version-can-i-use-with-django)" section of the Django FAQs, we now know that Python 3.7 is not compatible with Django 4.0 or 4.1.

 ## Test Matrix Configurations

 Once we know which Python and Django versions to use, we can create updated configurations for the CircleCI `config.yml` and `tox.ini` files that will be in each Pinax App repo.
 Once the configurations are documented, we will be able to clone each Pinax App repo, update the configurations in the repo using the documentation, run tox, then fix the errors that result from the incompatibility between the existing code and the new Python and Django versions we are testing against.

-## Additional Formatting
+## Additional Dependencies

-In addition to testing against Python and Django, Pinax test matrix includes a few tools that check for proper formatting in the codebase.
+In addition to testing against Python and Django, Pinax tox configuration includes a few other tools to maintain code quality.

 These tools are:
 * [Flake8](https://flake8.pycqa.org/en/latest/): check your codebase style and complexity
 * [Black](https://black.readthedocs.io/) (being added in this release): check your codebase style and reformat in place
 * [isort](https://pycqa.github.io/isort/): sort Django imports
+* [Coverage](https://coverage.readthedocs.io/): measures the percentage of code per file that is covered by tests

 ## Running the Test Matrix Locally Using tox